murchandamus/bips/bip-update-process.md

 ## Abstract

-A _Bitcoin improvement proposal (BIP)_ provides a concise, self-contained technical description of one new concept, feature, standard, implementation guideline, or incident relevant to the Bitcoin community.
+A _Bitcoin improvement proposal (BIP)_ provides a concise, self-contained, technical description of one new concept, feature, standard, implementation guideline, best-practice, design, or incident report relevant to the Bitcoin community.

-TODO: Should incidents continue to be in-scope?

-We intend BIPs to be the primary mechanism for proposing new protocol features, coordinating client standards, and sharing design decisions that have gone into Bitcoin implementations.
-Each BIP is primarily owned by its author, the _BIP champion_, and represents the champion’s opinion or recommendation.
-The champion is responsible for building consensus within the community

-The BIPs repository serves as a highly visible platform to put up mature proposals for debate.
-The versioning of the repository records evolution of proposals per the revision history.
+The BIPs repository serves as a highly visible platform to put forward mature proposals.
+Because the BIPs are maintained as text files in a versioned repository, their revision history is the historical record of each proposal.

-This BIP replaces BIP-2 with a more well-defined and clear process, and may be amended to address future needs of the BIP process.
+This BIP replaces BIP 2 with a more well-defined and clear process, and may be amended to address future needs of the BIP process.

 ## What is a BIP?

+BIPs are intended to be the primary mechanism for proposing new protocol features, coordinating client standards, and documenting design decisions that have gone into Bitcoin implementations.
+Each BIP is primarily owned by its authors, the _BIP champions_, and represents the champions’ opinion or recommendation.
+The champions are expected to foster discussion, address feedback and dissenting opinions, and, if applicable, advance adoption of their proposal within the community.

 ### What is the significance of BIPs?
 ### What should be documented in a BIP?
 ### Types